jasmineyas/JasmineHavingFun/README.md

 Learning programming is fun!
 This repo is created to track my leanring progress.

 Where and what am I learning:
-- Udacity nanodegree: Intro to Programming (HTML&CSS, Python, Javascript)
+- HTML&CSS, Python, Javascrip: Udacity nanodegree: Intro to Programming
-- Youtube: Data Structure & Algorithm
+- Data Structure & Algorithm: Youtube https://www.youtube.com/watch?v=BBpAmxU_NQo

 Where and what am I practicsing: